TAX ROLL BILLING INFORMATION

 While it might not be a favorite topic, trash service, like sewer service, is a necessary municipal function that helps keep Palm Desert neighborhoods clean, healthy, and beautiful.
-To guarantee that waste is regularly removed from all homes, whether residents remember to pay their trash bill or not, the Palm Desert City Council has approved Tax Roll Billing for residential trash collection service.
+To guarantee that waste is regularly removed from all homes, whether residents remember to pay their trash bill or not, the Palm Desert City Council has approved Tax Roll Billing for residential individually billed trash collection service.

-Waste services remain unchanged and Burrtec is still the City’s contracted waste hauler.
-What changes is that Palm Desert customers will no longer be billed quarterly for their trash service beginning with their July, August, September bill.
-Instead, property owners will see a separate fee on their November 2015 Property Tax Bill for trash service from July 1, 2015 through June 30, 2016.
-Going forward, the fee for trash service will continue to be assessed annually at the same time each year on property owners’ tax bills.
+Palm Desert residential customers are no longer billed quarterly for their trash service (excluding master-billed communities).
+Instead, property owners will see a separate fee included on their Property Tax Bill for trash service from July through June each year.